WayneBrown/learnwebgl2/_sources/01_the_big_picture/9_summary.rst

 * GLSL which allows a programmer to control certain stages of a graphics pipeline.

-Thankfully, you do not have to become an expert at all of these languages, but you will have to become familiar with the basics for each one.
+Thankfully, you do not have to become an expert at all of these languages, but you will have to become familiar with the basics of each one.

 In addition to the programming languages, you will have to learn how to create 3D geometric models.
 For this textbook we will use Blender.